-10 Top-Rated Tourist Attractions & Things to Do in Halifax
+11 Top-Rated Tourist Attractions in Halifax

 Despite the skyscrapers of more recent times, Halifax is still dominated by a star-shaped, hilltop citadel.
 The city is not just the capital of Nova Scotia, it is also the commercial hub of Canada's Maritime provinces, as well as being an important center for research with no fewer than six universities and colleges.
 Its fine natural harbor cuts deeply into the Atlantic coastline, with docks, piers, parks, and industry along its entire length.
+The harbor and its seafaring history still shape life in the city, and you'll find many of the things to do in Halifax - from its rollicking entertainment scene, infused with maritime music, to its museums and tourist attractions - relate in some way to its close relationship with the sea.

 During both world wars, Halifax was a collection point for convoys - a strategy for ships to cross the Atlantic in greater safety and protect themselves against attack from German U-boats.
 In 1917, the French munitions ship, "Mont-Blanc," which had arrived to join one such convoy, collided with the Belgian "Imo," causing the world's worst explosion prior to the dropping of the atom bomb on Hiroshima in 1945.
-The whole of the northern end of Halifax was razed to the ground killing 1,400 people outright and injuring about 9,000.
+The whole of the northern end of Halifax was razed to the ground, killing 1,400 people outright and injuring about 9,000.
 Windows were shattered as far away as Truro, some 100 kilometers away.

 See also: Where to Stay in Halifax